Skip to content

 Weeks 18–22: clearances and issuance

 Once plan check approves, the permit moves to school district fee assessment, sewer capacity confirmation, utility coordination, and final fee collection.
 This is largely paperwork — but each clearance has its own queue and any one of them can add a week.
+The LADWP and SoCalGas walkthrough maps the utility side.

 What you should do in parallel